 How we can help with GP and Specialty Application

 Our popular and comprehensive MSRA Gold Pass Package contains an all round and complete preparation plan for boosting your MSRA score.
+Use it alongside our free MSRA revision planner for a comprehensive revision strategy.
 It contains all of the below courses and products in one discounted bundle.
+Click here for details and samples.

 1) Our MSRA Clinical Crammer Online Course.
-9+ of core clinical teaching teaching that you watch, pause and rewind as many times as you like.
+20+ hours of core clinical teaching teaching with 23 chapters that you watch, pause and rewind as many times as you like.
 1, 3, 6 or 12 month subscription options.
 For a free video sample click here.

 2) Our MSRA Clinical Crammer Audiobook Course.
 6+ hours of focused clinical teaching, mapping the SRA blueprint syllabus.
 Designed to listen to as many times as you like, offline or online.
 No expiry.
 For a free sample click here.